Keyboard shortcuts

 void *obj = alloc_ptr;

-alloc_ptr += size;
+alloc_ptr += total;

 }

 The bump allocator is the fastest possible allocation strategy.
-Deallocation
+Deallocation happens during collection: live objects are copied, dead objects are forgotten.

 Usage example: